Raynerv/node-red-contrib-x11/README.md

 In the node-red package.json add a dependency to "node-red-contrib-x11":"latest"

-Usage is documented in the node's information panel.
+TODO: Document usage in the node's information panel

 Launch node-red in a display, e.g.
 ```